National Revolutionary Martyrs' Shrine

 National Revolutionary Martyrs' Shrine Introduction

-The National Revolutionary Martyrs' Shrine, backed by the lush green mountains and facing the Keelung River, was built in 1969.
-Its main architectural style is reminiscent of the Hall of Supreme Harmony in the Forbidden City of Beijing, showcasing a magnificent grandeur that symbolizes the indomitable spirit of the martyrs who gave their lives for righteousness.
-Surrounded by over ten thousand ping of grassy fields, the shrine is enveloped by mountains, creating a serene and solemn atmosphere that enhances the building's dignity.
-It honors the revolutionary martyrs who fought before the establishment of the Republic of China, as well as soldiers and officers who sacrificed their lives during the Second Sino-Japanese War and the Chinese Civil War, allowing future generations to reflect on their patriotic spirit.
-The soldiers stationed in front of the shrine's main gate undergo rigorous training and stand majestically at attention.
-The hourly changing of the guard ceremony is particularly popular with tourists, showcasing synchronized and precise movements, with heads held high and chests out, demonstrating the soldiers' imposing demeanor, often attracting visitors for photo opportunities.
+The National Revolutionary Martyrs' Shrine is backed by green mountains and faces the Keelung River.
+Built in 1969, the main building is styled after the Hall of Supreme Harmony in the Forbidden City in Beijing, majestic and grand, symbolizing the indomitable spirit of the martyrs who sacrificed themselves for righteousness.
+Surrounding the shrine is over ten thousand ping of grassy land, creating a serene and solemn atmosphere under the protection of the mountains, further enhancing the solemnity of the building.
+The martyrs of the pre-Republic of China era, as well as soldiers who sacrificed their lives during the Sino-Japanese War and the Chinese Civil War, are enshrined here, allowing future generations to remember their patriotic spirit.
+The guards stationed at the main entrance of the shrine are rigorously trained and stand proudly.
+The hourly changing of the guard ceremony is also very popular with tourists, with uniform and swift movements, and upright marching steps that showcase the soldiers' grandeur, often attracting tourists for photographs to commemorate the moment.

 Recommended Hotel Bookings